 Including the more than 77,000 foreign students who migrated to the region for employment after earning degrees in other U.S. cities, the Bay Area attracted more than 120,000 foreign-student workers from 2004 to 2016—more than any other market in the country except New York City, Pew says.

 Silicon Valley’s particular magnetism for foreign-student graduates is the strongest in the country, said Neil Ruiz, an Oxford- and MIT-trained global human migration expert and the lead researcher for Pew.
-Of the 61 metro areas evaluated nationwide, the valley attracted the greatest share of foreign graduates from all others, he said.
+Of the 61 metro areas evaluated nationwide, the valley attracted the greatest share of foreign graduates from all others.

 According to the data, the Silicon Valley workplace gains thousands of foreign-student graduates from the Los Angeles, New York-New Jersey, Pittsburgh, and Dallas-Ft.
 Worth metros.
 Los Angeles, for instance, sent 4,900 foreign graduates to Silicon Valley to work from 2004 to 2016.
 During the same time, Silicon Valley sent 600 foreign-student graduates to L.A.

 The Optional Practical Training, or OPT, visa, which allows U.S.-educated foreign students with bachelor’s, master’s or doctoral degrees to work in the United States after graduating, is now the country’s largest and most important source of new temporary high-skilled immigrant workers, the Pew research shows.
 Its use has eclipsed the much better known H-1B visa: from 2004 to 2016, the federal government issued 1.474 million new OPT visas but only 1.473 million new H-1B visas.